-Discover a dozen local haunted houses that may be home to spectres and spirits from another era.
+Discover local haunted houses that may be home to spectres and spirits from another era.

 The stately old Southern homes overlooking the narrow streets in downtown Bluffton evoke another time and another place.
 In fact, they’re some of the most photographed attractions in the town.

 Photographers, tourists and locals can be seen photographing these beautiful old homes, but is it be possible that more is developing in those photos than meets the naked eye?
 Some may not know that ghost photos, haunted houses, haunted cemeteries, urban legends, myths and secret voodoo rituals abound this charming old Southern town mingled with rich, ghost-filled history.

 Famous psychic ghost hunter Sam Carona explains that every shutterbug should always check their pictures for amorphous, wispy images of otherworldly inhabitants taking up residence in these old Southern dwellings.
 On first inspection, it’s easy to dismiss some of the images as haze or sunlight on the lens, but taking a closer look often uncovers a mysterious resonance in the photos, as if the images are imprints of towns and people from another era.